crystal-lang/crystal-book/docs/syntax_and_semantics/assignment.md

 rest = temp[1..]
 ```

-Negative indices are used for targets after the splat. [`Indexable`](https://crystal-lang.org/api/latest/Indexable.html) types support negative indices out of the box:
+Negative indices are used for targets after the splat:

 ```crystal
 *rest, tail1, tail2 = [1, 2, 3, 4, 5]